 To promote an enjoyable and respectful atmosphere, the following guidelines should be followed:

-- Respectfully enjoy your lunch time. - Be polite and courteous respect adults and others. - Follow lunch time expectations. - When you are done eating, pick up all paper, food, etc. around you and on the floor.
+- Respectfully enjoy your lunch time. - Be polite and courteous respect adults and others. - Follow the posted lunchroom expectations. - When you are done eating, pick up all paper, food, etc. around you and on the floor.